Localizing multipartite entanglement with local and global measurements: Introduction

 We are thus presented with the task of transforming multipartite states produced by some entanglement source into a suitable form for further use in quantum information-processing protocols.
 There are different approaches to achieving this task.
 In entanglement distillation (also called purification) one aims to convert many independent and identically distributed copies of a noisy source state into a smaller number of pure target states \cite{bennett1996purification,bennett1996concentrating,bennett1996mixed}.
 In a different, ``single-copy'' approach, measurements are performed on some subset of the quantum systems in order to prepare the target state on the remaining systems, thus increasing or \emph{localizing} entanglement on a smaller system \cite{Divincenzo1998,raussendorf2001oneway,raussendorf2003measurement,Lausten2003,Verstraete-LE,Popp-LE}.
 Recently, this measurement-based entanglement localization approach has been employed to study protocols that extract highly entangled multipartite states such as GHZ states from less entangled source states \cite{paunkovic2002entanglement,hwang2007practical,xiong2011schemes,deng2012optimal,Zhou2013,Choudhury2013}.
 For example, the recent work \cite{Frantzeskakis2023} describes a protocol to extract GHZ states from larger multipartite states with a linear correlation structure by suitably measuring out auxiliary qubits.

 In our work we focus on entanglement localization and aim to devise benchmarks for such protocols using tools from entanglement theory.
 To this end, we define multipartite versions of the entanglement of assistance \cite{Divincenzo1998, Lausten2003,Smolin2005,Gour2006} and the localizable entanglement \cite{Verstraete-LE, Popp-LE}.
 Both concepts quantify the maximal amount of entanglement, with respect to a chosen multipartite entanglement measure, that can be localized on a subset of qubits via measurements on the remaining systems.
-For the entanglement of assistance we allow global measurements, whereas for the localizable entanglement we restrict to local single-qubit measurements.
-We use three different entanglement measures to define our entanglement localization quantities: the $n$-tangle~\cite{Wong2001, Jaeger2003Invariance, Jaeger2003Mixedness, Teodorescu2003}, the genuine multipartite entanglement (GME) concurrence~\cite{Ma2011, Dai2020}, and the concentratable entanglement~\cite{Beckey2021}, each measure quantifying different aspects of multipartite entanglement.
-The favorable properties of these entanglement measures allow us to gain new insights into multipartite entanglement localization that significantly extend previous studies \cite{sadhukhan2017multipartite,banerjee2021localizing,harikrishnan2023localizing,amaro2018estimating,amaro2020scalable,banerjee2020uniform,banerjee2022hierarchies,krishnan2023controlling}.
+We consider two possibilities for these measurements: local measurements and global measurements.
+Naturally, local measurements, in which single qudits are measured individually, form a proper subset of global measurements, in which multiple parties may be measured jointly.
+For the entanglement of assistance we allow global measurements, whereas for the localizable entanglement we restrict to local measurements.
+In this paper, we set out to characterize these entanglement localization quantities in terms of the $n$-tangle~\cite{Wong2001, Jaeger2003Invariance, Jaeger2003Mixedness, Teodorescu2003}, the genuine multipartite entanglement (GME) concurrence~\cite{Ma2011, Dai2020}, and the concentratable entanglement~\cite{Beckey2021}.
+Each of these functions are bona fide entanglement monotones in the sense that \textit{(i)} they vanish on product states and \textit{(ii)} they do not increase, on average, under local operations and classical communication (LOCC)~\cite{vidal2000monotones,Horodecki2009}, which makes them suitable seed measures for our entanglement localization measures.
+Furthermore, the favorable properties of these entanglement measures allow us to gain new insights into multipartite entanglement localization that significantly extend previous studies \cite{sadhukhan2017multipartite,banerjee2021localizing,harikrishnan2023localizing,amaro2018estimating,amaro2020scalable,banerjee2020uniform,banerjee2022hierarchies,krishnan2023controlling}.
+Many of our results center around the entanglement localization measures defined in terms of the $n$-tangle due to its many exploitable features, and our results for the GME-concurrence and CE are provided for further context.
 We give an overview of our main findings in the following paragraph.